 While this technically isn’t a way to avoid crowds in popular national parks, it does get you away from busy areas while still getting outdoors.
-There are 63 designated national parks in the United States, and while parks like Zion, Great Smoky Mountains, and Yosemite may see millions of visitors each year, there are plenty of lesser-visited national parks out there.
+There are 63 designated national parks in the United States.
+While parks like Zion, Great Smoky Mountains, and Yosemite may see millions of visitors each year, there are plenty of lesser-visited national parks out there.

 The United States is also home to other federal public lands, like national forests and BLM land.
 These public lands provide opportunities for hiking, camping, and other outdoor recreation activities.
 Oftentimes you can find other public lands right outside of national parks.
-Not only are these public lands dog-friendly (which most national parks aren’t), but they also see fewer visitors than national parks while still having beautiful scenery.
+Not only are these public lands often dog-friendly (while most national parks aren’t), but they also see fewer visitors with comparable views.

 Alternative National Park Destinations: